jmmiddour/DSPT7-Twitoff/notes-and-work-done/mod1_notes_and_work.md

 As long as you have Flask running in your terminal, you will see all interactions with that route and if there were any errors that occured.

 Error Codes and what they mean:
 - 100's = Information
 - 200's = Successful - Everything happened as it was suposed to.
 - 300's = Redirect
 - 400's = Client Error - You went to a route that doesn't exist.
 - 500's = Server Error - Correct route but when processed threw an error.

-Under the route code you will define the function that you want the app to preform.
+Under the `@app.route` code you will define the function that you want the app to preform.

 ## Create the app package:
 - Create a new folder and name the folder what you want the module name to be.